ShreshChaudhari/Face_detection_and_recognition/README.txt

+Face detection and recognition GUI base project adding an external camera build on Python

 Connect Camera(i use my android phone's camera via Ipwebcam android app to which acted as server) as an external device to
 //just change your server URL in face_detection.py